marvinkruse/marvinkruse/README.md

 As an Ethereum advocate and an active member of the community, I'm either writing smart contracts, implementing novel ideas or learning new fascinating things through discussions with other members and projects.

-During my free time and through attending and co-hosting many hackathons in the past, I've been part of a lot of different projects revolving around token mechanics (with ERC20/ERC721), dApps, token curated registries, DAOs and voting schemes.
+During my free time and through attending and co-hosting many hackathons in the past, I've been part of a lot of different projects revolving around token mechanics (with ERC20/ERC721), cross-chain dApps, token curated registries, DAOs and voting schemes.

 ## $> ls work/

   🚀&nbsp;&nbsp;Founder of [**byterocket**](https://byterocket.dev), offering Software Development and Smart Contract Audits

+  ⚙️&nbsp;&nbsp;Buidler and Contributor to [**PrimeDAO**](https://www.prime.xyz)

-  📝&nbsp;&nbsp;CEO and Co-Founder of [**ditCraft**](https://ditcraft.io), a "Software Testing as a Service" provider
+  📝&nbsp;&nbsp;CEO and Co-Founder of [ditCraft](https://ditcraft.io), a "Software Testing as a Service" provider

   💼&nbsp;&nbsp;Former blockchain developer at [weeve](https://weeve.network) (blockchain and backend dev, scrum master)